 You need to set permissions for your private key so that only you have read/write access to them.

-You will need to set the port that ssh uses to access fab.cba.mit.edu.
+You will need to set the port that ssh uses to access fabacademy.org.
 You can do this by creating and editing a config file within your .ssh directory.

 Now we need to move it to the .ssh directory.

-Copy the text and paste it into the terminal:
+Copy the text below and paste it into the terminal:

-You should see the following response from the terminal as the archive is cloned.
+You should see the following response (or a similar response)in the terminal as the archive is cloned.
 Success!

 Now you need to edit your archive's personal configuration file.
 To do this you need to move into the archive folder that you just created on the desktop.
-It is called academy.2013
+It is called academy.2015

 To edit your archive's personal configuration file (called hgrc) to reflect your name and email we need to open the file in a editior: